cs311-EPFL-StepQuest/prd/template/6-non_functional_requirements.md

 Event-Driven Spikes: Anticipate spikes in traffic during special events, challenges, or promotions.

-*Are there known periods of bursty traffic that the MVP must be designed to support?*
+Periods of bursty traffic we identified :

 Challenge Deadlines: Increased activity towards the end of challenge periods as users try to complete their goals.